ngamiga@gmail.com

 Case and Accessories

-So Accessories and Case wise, Retro Games ltd has done a solid job, I give them a 10 out of 10 for that, yes it would be nice to make them a little bigger and maybe a more one to one replica of the CD32 controller would of been nice I don’t think to many people are crying out for that and it was kinda of a surprise to see this done at all, there not many fans of the CD32 controller design, even within the Amiga community it is a oddly designed controller.
-Plus i know many prefer a joystick, but i actually dont mind the controller.
+So Accessories and Case wise, Retro Games ltd has done a solid job, I give them a 10 out of 10 for that, yes it would be nice to make them a little bigger and maybe a more one to one replica of the CD32 controller would’ve been nice, but I don’t think to many people are crying out for that, and it was kinda of a surprise to see this done at all, there not many fans of the CD32 controller design, even within the Amiga community it is a oddly designed controller.
+Plus I know many prefer a joystick, but I actually don’t mind the controller.

 Hardware